 PUMPKIN PATCHES - October

-Fall is pretty much here, and that means pumpkin spiced everything is on the market.
+Fall is here, and that means pumpkin spiced everything is on the market.
 Well, you can’t have the spice without the pumpkin, and fortunately we have a lot of farms in Mt.
 Hood Territory with some pretty awesome pumpkin patches.
 So here’s a round up of some of our favorite pumpkin patch and picking options here in The Territory.

 - Bushue’s Family Farm out in Boring is known for being a great spot for u-pick berries.
 Once that season ends, pumpkin season begins.
 Head over Tuesday – Sundays from 10 am to 5 pm for your pick of pumpkins from their extensive (and scenic) grounds.
 Plus tractor-pulled hayrides and farm animals!

 - Fiala Farms in West Linn has a great pumpkin patch and you can even clip your own pumpkin straight from the vine!
 Not to mention a large corn maze as well.
 They also have wide selection of other vegetables, from various gourds to peppers, carrots beans and more.